Gummy stem blight is a fungal disease of cucumbers, melons, pumpkins, squash, watermelons, and other cucurbits.

 Plants infected with gummy stem blight show symptoms on leaves, stems, and fruit.
-Those symptoms can vary, depending on the host plant, but most of the time leaves develop circular, water-soaked lesions that go from tan to dark brown.
-These lesions may develop yellow halos.
+Symptoms can vary, depending on the host plant.
+Generally, leaves develop circular, water-soaked lesions that start light brown and turn dark.
+These lesions may develop yellow halos or change shape.
 When they dry, they may crack and then fall away.
-In some species, these lesions are more irregularly shaped.
-Leaves may also develop dark brown edges.
+Leaf edges (margins) may also turn dark brown..

 Infected stems have water-soaked areas that turn tan.
 In some cases, those areas evolve into dark cankers that may contain fruiting structures that look like black pepper.
 These fruiting bodies are called pycnidia [pik-NI-dea].
 These cankers often discharge a gummy brown ooze, hence the name.
 That ooze can collect into reddish-brown or black beads, making it easy to confuse this disease with Fusarium wilt.
 Plants infected with Fusarium wilt won’t have the black pycnidia seen in gummy stem blight.
-New seedlings infected with gummy stem blight will look as though they absorbed too much water.
-They are darker than normal, too.
+New seedlings infected with gummy stem blight look like they absorbed too much water and are darker than healthy plants.

-When fruits are infected with this pathogen, the condition is often called black rot.
-But this is not the bacterial black rot that affects members of the cabbage family.
-Fruits infected with gummy stem blight often start rotting at the stem end, making it look like an upside-down version of blossom end rot.
-Fruit can also rot from the inside out.
+Fruits infected with this pathogen are often said to have black rot.
+But this is not the bacterial black rot disease that affects members of the cabbage family.
+Fruits infected with gummy stem blight start rotting at the stem end, making it look like an upside-down version of blossom end rot.
+Fruit rot can also occur from the inside out.

 Gummy stem blight disease cycle

 Gummy stem blight spores are common in the environment.
 This disease is both seed- and soil-borne.
-To become a problem, there must be enough heat and moisture for fungal spores to germinate.
-This disease is most likely when temperatures are 68°F to 77°F and humidity levels are above 85%, which explains why this disease is so common in the southeastern states of the US.
+For infection to occur, there must be enough heat and moisture for fungal spores to germinate.
+This disease is most likely when humidity levels are above 85% and temperatures are between 68°F and 77°F.

 Gummy stem blight management

-Infected plants should be removed and tossed in the trash bin.
+Remove infected plants and toss them in the trash bin.
 Two- or three-year crop rotations, removing plant debris at the end of each growing season, and maintaining proper plant spacing help prevent gummy stem blight.
 And keep those leaves dry by avoiding overhead watering.
-While there are no resistant varieties, you can buy seeds treated for gummy stem blight.
+While no resistant varieties are available, you can buy seeds treated for gummy stem blight.

 You can grow a surprising amount of food in your own yard.
 Ask me how!